spapadiamantis/3gm-wiki/Document-Processing.md

 The parsing modules provides is `IssueParser` for parsing Government Gazette Issues and `LawParser` for parsing laws referred in Government Gazette Issues.
 You can read the docs [here](https://github.com/eellak/gsoc2018-3gm/tree/master/docs).

+# Fact Extraction

+As part of GSOC-2019 we tried to enhance the the NLP capabilities of the project.
+To adress this we trained a new NER model using spaCy and added new fact extraaction alorithms using regular expressions